Remo Recover

 Remo Recover is a data recovery program for Windows, Mac, and Android.
 We tried out all three versions, but for the sake of the length, this review will focus on the Windows version.
 Most of us still live in the PC world and use the Windows operating system.

-For Windows, there’s a Basic, Media, and Pro version available.
+For Windows, there’s a Basic, Media, and Pro versions available.
 The Basic version simply does a quick scan of the storage device and tries to recover files.
 Sadly, it wasn’t able to find the specific files I deleted for the test.

 The Media and Pro versions did a much better job.
 The Media version was able to find around 30 GBs of photos with about 85% of the files deleted still usable.
 The Pro version took a long time to scan a 1TB hard drive and found over 200,000 files.
 Most of the files lost their file names and were renamed by file number.
 This made it almost impossible to find the specific files I was looking for.